‘The Young And The Restless’ Spoilers For Wednesday: Mariah Makes A Plea

 — Young and Restless (@YandR_CBS) February 26, 2019

 Meanwhile, Mariah (Camryn Grimes) makes a move.
-Although remains worried that she made things worse instead of better after talking to Christine (Lauralee Bell), Mariah decides to focus on helping others instead of her mother, Sharon (Sharon Case).
+Although she remains worried that she made things worse instead of better after talking to Christine (Lauralee Bell), Mariah decides to focus on helping others instead of her mother, Sharon (Sharon Case).
 With that in mind, Mariah and Kyle (Michael Mealor) team up to help get potential liver donors for Lola (Sasha Calle) tested.
 It turned out that neither Arturo (Jason Canela) nor Rey (Jordi Vilasuso) was a match, but surely somebody somewhere out there in Genoa City or beyond can help save Lola’s life.
-The key is finding that person as soon as possible because Inquisitr reported that Lola’s life hangs in the balance while she waits for a suitable transplant.
+The key is finding that person as soon as possible because The Inquisitr reported that Lola’s life hangs in the balance while she waits for a suitable transplant.

 Perhaps the shock of seeing Kyle step up for Lola in such a big way and hearing Kyle’s impassioned words of love for his sister softens Arturo’s heart because he allows Kyle to see Lola after Mariah and Kyle’s broadcast plea for help.